tareqomrani/vtol-flight-optimizer/README.md

 ## How to Use

 1. Open the app in your browser or mobile device.
-2. Enter the start and end coordinates (latitude and longitude).
+2. Enter your start and end coordinates.
 3. Select your desired cruise altitude.
 4. Click Optimize Route to view the suggested path.